jsign/go-unixfs-proof/README.md

 Considering a verifer is asking a prover to provide a proof that it contains the corresponding block at the _file level offset_ X, the prover generates the subdag inside the green zone:
-- Roundo nodes are internal DAG nodes that are somewhat small-ish and don't contain file data.
+- Round nodes are internal DAG nodes that are somewhat small-ish and don't contain file data.
 - Square nodes contain chunks of the original file data.
 - The indigo colored nodes are necessary nodes to make the proof verify that the target block (red) is at the specified offset.